samashti/driver-analytics/Readme.md

 - Task related scripts are within the `scripts/driver_analytics` folder.

-- And, the Jupyter Notebook & HTML for `EDA.ipynb` can be found in the `scripts` folder.
+- And, the Jupyter Notebook for `EDA.ipynb` can be found in the `scripts` folder.

 ```bash
 $ tree -h